Date of Award:

 The raw scores earned by each student on the questionnaire of beliefs and superstitions were treated with the chi square method of statistical analysis.
 One statistically significant change occurred at the 1 percent level--the course altered or influenced the belief in the superstition that long slender hands indicate an artistic nature.
 There appears to be little effect of a beginning psychology course in changing the superstitions and beliefs in beginning psychology students.

-Mithcell, Helen D., "The Effects of an Introduction to Psychology Course on College Students' Superstitions and Beliefs Which Have Some Scientific Sanction" (1969).
+Mitchell, Helen Daines, "The Effects of an Introduction to Psychology Course on College Students' Superstitions and Beliefs Which Have Some Scientific Sanction" (1969).
 All Graduate Theses and Dissertations.
 5656.